 Directed by Luis Prieto, the trailer for this movie was edited well enough to have me excited.
 It did a good job of tapping into all the empathy I have for mothers.
 Particularly when their children are in real serious danger.
 It’s just unfortunate that some of the writing and acting had me thinking of other films where I was far more engaged and completely absorbed by the story.

-During the scenes where Halle Berry’s character is in her car, in pursuit of the kidnappers and she’s alone with nothing but her thoughts – some of which she really didn’t need to verbalise, I confess that she lost me a few times.
+During the scenes where Berry’s character is in her car, in pursuit of the kidnappers and she’s alone with nothing but her thoughts – some of which she really didn’t need to verbalise, I confess that she lost me a few times.
 I couldn’t help but recall Tom Hardy’s brilliant work in Locke (2013); I bought absolutely every single moment of what happened in Locke and the entire film is Hardy’s character in a car with his thoughts, emotions and telephone conversations with other characters we never get to see or meet.
-My point being, I wish I could say I bought all that happened in Kidnap.
+My point being, I wish I could say I bought all that happened in Kidnap especially during the in-car scenes.

 Happy film Loving